KDE/digikam-doc/README.md

 1. First you need to install [Python version 3](https://www.python.org) and PIP (`sudo apt install python3-pip`) as it is required to install Sphinx.
 2. You can check whether Python was installed successfully (and your version is 3 and not 2) by running `python --version`
-3. Now you can sphinx and the sphinx theme we are using with `python -m pip install --upgrade sphinx sphinx_rtd_theme`
+3. Now you can install Sphinx and the Sphinx Theme by using `python -m pip install --upgrade sphinx sphinx_rtd_theme`
-4. You can check whether sphinx was installed successfully by running `sphinx-build --version`
+4. You can check whether Sphinx was installed successfully by running `sphinx-build --version`

 Under Ubuntu 22.10:

-1. Now you can sphinx and the sphinx theme we are using with `sudo apt install python3-sphinx`
+1. To install Sphinx and the Sphinx Theme use `sudo apt install python3-sphinx`
-2. You can check whether sphinx was installed successfully by running `sphinx-build --version`
+2. You can check whether Sphinx was installed successfully by running `sphinx-build --version`

 ## Running Sphinx